woodiertexas/unofficial-quilt-smp-the-3rd/README.md

-# Unoffical Quilt SMP 3
+# Unofficial Quilt SMP 3

 This repo contains the packwiz files for the Unofficial Quilt SMP 3 modpack.